A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Illustrative Applications

 where, up to a term that is constant in $x$,

 Here we consider parameter inference for the Lotka--Volterra \ac{ode} model following Section 6.1 of \citet{shen2024prediction}; full details for the experiments that we are about to report are contained in \Cref{app: detail pcuq}.
-Evaluation of the variational gradient of \eqref{eq: wass grad PCUQ} requires differentiating through the solution of the \acp{ode}, which entails a substantial computational cost.
-Methods which exploit long-run ergodic averages, such as \ac{mfld}, are therefore unattractive in this context. \end{example}
+Evaluation of the variational gradient of \eqref{eq: wass grad PCUQ} requires differentiating through the \acp{ode}, which entails a non-trivial computational cost. \end{example}

 One could in principle apply the methods described in \Cref{sec: autodiff KGD} to \Cref{ex: LV} as efficient alternatives to \ac{mfld}, but differentiating through the \ac{kgd} here entails computing second-order derivatives of the solution of the \ac{ode}, which is notoriously difficult and should generally avoided.
 As such, alternative methods are needed.
 Two such methods will now be presented: